casatwy/RTNetworking/readme.md

 2. Install the pod(s) by running `pod install`.
 3. Include CTNetworking wherever you need it with `#import <CTNetworking/CTNetworking.h>`.

-### Source files

-Alternatively you can directly add

-1. Download the [latest code version](https://github.com/casatwy/CTNetworking/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
-2. Open your project in Xcode, then drag and drop `CTNetworking.h` and `CTNetworking.m` onto your project (use the "Product Navigator view").
-Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-3. Include CTNetworking wherever you need it with `#import "CTNetworking.h"`.

 ## Usage

 CTNetworking can help you